Jeffrey R. MacDonald: Appeals

 On July 29, 1980, a panel of the Fourth Circuit Court of Appeals reversed MacDonald's conviction, ruling via a 2–1 margin that the nine-year delay in bringing him to trial violated his Sixth Amendment rights to a speedy trial.
 (Note: A section of this appeal ruling reads: "The amount of demonstrable trial prejudice which would be violative of his right to a speedy trial is affected by his persevering five-year insistence that his case be resolved and by his open and aggressive participation in the investigatory process.
 Weighing heavily in the equation is the government's calloused and lackadaisical attitude which was solely responsible for at least the last two years of delay.
 To require a showing approximating actual prejudice would have the adverse effect of encouraging such irresponsible administration of criminal justice.")
 He was released on August 22, having posted $100,000 bail, and subsequently returned to work as the Director of Emergency Medicine at St. Mary's Medical Center in Long Beach, California.
 He would later announce his engagement to his fiancée, Randi Dee Markwith, in March 1982.

 Six months later, on December 18, the Fourth Circuit Court of Appeals voted 5–5 to hear the appeal en banc.
 As a majority did not vote to hear this appeal, the application was accordingly denied, upholding the previous ruling.
-This decision was appealed, and on May 26, 1981, the US Supreme Court accepted the case for consideration, hearing oral arguments on December 7.
+This decision was appealed, and on May 26, 1981, the U.S. Supreme Court accepted the case for consideration, hearing oral arguments on December 7.
 On March 31, 1982, the Supreme Court ruled 6–3 that MacDonald's rights to a speedy trial had not been violated, stating the time interval between the dismissal of the military charges and the indictment on civilian charges should "not be considered in determining whether the delay in bringing [MacDonald] to trial violated his right to a speedy trial under the Sixth Amendment".
 He was rearrested and returned to federal prison and his original sentence of three consecutive life terms reinstated.
 The following year, MacDonald dismissed Segal as his legal representative.

 Defense lawyers filed a new motion for MacDonald to be freed on bail pending appeal, but the Fourth Circuit Court of Appeals refused.
 His remaining points of appeal—including his contention the evidence presented at trial did not justify the finding of his guilt beyond a reasonable doubt—were heard on June 9, 1982, although his conviction was unanimously affirmed on August 16.
 Shortly thereafter, MacDonald's licenses to practice medicine in both North Carolina and California were revoked.